Care for your loved one by designating a guardian.

 - Establishing other forms of decision making based on the person

-Contact us to arrange your free initial consultation.
-Jennifer Lovelace is certified by the State Bar of Texas to file an application on behalf of a prospective guardian – something that not just any attorney can do.
+At Lovelace Law, P.C., we are willing to discuss all options of care for your loved one and determine the best course of action.
+Jennifer Lovelace is certified by the State Bar of Texas to file an application on behalf of a prospective guardian — something that not just any attorney can do.

 Contact Lovelace Law, P.C. today with any questions you may have about guardianships.
 Your initial consultation with our attorneys is free of charge.
 Call us at 817-953-9656.